Hey Little Tomboy

 "Hey Little Tomboy" is a song by American rock band the Beach Boys from their 1978 album M.I.U.
 Album.
-Written by Brian Wilson, the song was to be included as a track on Adult/Child before the album was scrapped.
-It was also issued as the B-side to their single "Peggy Sue".
+Written by Brian Wilson, the lyrics describe a young tomboy who is persuaded to embrace her femininity.
+It was initially planned to be included as a track on The Beach Boys Love You (1977) and subsequently the unreleased album Adult/Child.
+It was also issued as the B-side to the M.I.U.
+Album single "Peggy Sue".

 Background

-Early recording sessions for the song were held in August and October 1976.
-Wilson, describing "Hey Little Tomboy" as a contender for the Love You track list, said: "It's about a little girl who is sort of a roughneck, and this guy convinces her to become a pretty girl, and sure enough she slowly turns into a pretty—she starts shaving her legs and wearing short sticks—puts lipstick on and makeup.
+Early recording sessions for "Hey Little Tomboy" were held in August and October 1976 at the band's Brother Studios.
+The song was initially a contender for the Love You track list.
+Wilson said in a November 1976 interview: "It's about a little girl who is sort of a roughneck, and this guy convinces her to become a pretty girl, and sure enough she slowly turns into a pretty—she starts shaving her legs and wearing short skirts—puts lipstick on and makeup.
 So she's a little tomboy.
 We're very happy with it."

 Reception

-Biographer Peter Ames Carlin wrote: "[the song] reveled uncomfortably in an adolescent girl who is putting away her skateboard and baseball mitt to get hot and heavy with the swain portrayed by Mike [Love]. … [it] may be the most unsettling moment in the entire recorded history of the Beach Boys."
-Music critic Jeff Tamarkin wrote that the song "is politically incorrect in every way by modern standards, yet its innocence and simplicity are undeniably charming".
+"Hey Little Tomboy" drew no controversy when originally released on M.I.U.
+Album in 1978; The Surburban contributor Joel Goldenberg reported that it had become the band's "most controversial song" in later years, opining "the music is light and breezy and the song is of its time" and possibly inspired by the Peanuts tomboy character Peppermint Patty.
+In the album's 2000 liner notes, music critic Jeff Tamarkin wrote that the song "is politically incorrect in every way by modern standards, yet its innocence and simplicity are undeniably charming".
+Biographer Peter Ames Carlin interpreted the song as depicting a young girl becoming physically intimate with a suitor portrayed by Mike Love, calling it "the most unsettling moment in the entire recorded history of the Beach Boys."